Interview originally published 21st December, 2016.

 He spent three years in the BBC1 drama Monarch of the Glen, where he learnt the more pedestrian skills of TV acting.
 “That was like grammar school to me: work to your mark, think about camera angles.”

 Now, via Line of Duty, he’s arrived at In Plain Sight, an ITV three-parter about some truly gruesome murders that happened in 1950s Lanarkshire.
-Compston plays a serial killer, Peter Manuel, in a cat-and-mouse scenario with Douglas Henshall’s detective, William Muncie.
+Compston leads the In Plain Sight cast as serial killer, Peter Manuel, in a cat-and-mouse scenario with Douglas Henshall’s detective, William Muncie.

 It’s a role that has caused him, not self-doubt exactly, but a lot of questioning: “It’s hard to say these things, but on purely acting terms it’s an amazing part to play, the challenge of getting round it all.
 But you’ve got to remember that all his victims have families who loved them, who are still alive.
 It can’t all be him taunting the police, being brazen.